Djokovic–Federer rivalry: ATP Finals

 The pair have met six times at the ATP Finals.
 Federer defeated Djokovic in the 2010 semifinals on the way to winning his fifth title at the Year-End Championship.
 In 2012, Federer and Djokovic were drawn into opposite groups again where Djokovic went 3–0 and Federer went 2–1.
 After winning their semifinal matches, they met in the final where Djokovic beat Federer in straight sets to go 5–0 and win the tournament for the second time in his career.

 Since the Tennis Masters Cup in 2007, Federer and Djokovic have usually been drawn into opposing groups at every Year-end championship.
 The 2013 edition saw the pair drawn to play each other in the same group for the first time in their careers.
 Djokovic defeated Federer in the round-robin before going on to win over Rafael Nadal in the final for his third ATP Finals title.
 In 2014, Federer and Djokovic both went 3–0 in their respective groups.
 They were scheduled to meet in the final but Federer was forced to withdraw due to a back injury after he had won a grueling semifinal against Stan Wawrinka.
 Djokovic won his fourth title at the ATP Finals with a walkover.
 It was the first time in the history of the Year-End Championships that no final match was contested.

 Federer defeated Djokovic in the 2015 round robin stage, ending Djokovic's 23-win streak.
 However, Djokovic defeated Federer in the final in straight sets to capture his fourth consecutive ATP Finals crown.
 Four years later, they met again in the group stage of 2019 event where Federer beat Djokovic in straight sets.
 With the win, Federer advanced to the semi-finals where he lost the eventual champion Stefanos Tsitsipas while Djokovic was knocked out of the tournament.
 Overall, they are tied with a 3–3 head-to-head record with Djokovic winning the two finals they played.
+While Federer had won his titles consecutively in three different locations (Houston: 2003–04, Shanghai: 2006–07, and London: 2010–11), Djokovic also won his titles in three different locations (Shanghai: 2008, London: 2012–15, and Turin: 2022–23).